khalid-el-masnaoui/Nginx-Notes/ARCHITECTURE.md

 The event processing platform will execute the correct response to an event and send the activity downstream to the right consumers.
 This downstream activity is where the outcome of an event is seen.

 **In conclusion** : The components of an event-driven architecture can include three parts: _producer_, _consumer_, _broker_.
 The broker can be optional, particularly when you have a single producer and a single consumer that are in direct communication with each other and the producer just sends the events to the consumer.
 An example would be a producer that is sending only to a database or data warehouse so the events are collected and stored for analysis.
 Most commonly in enterprises, you have multiple sources sending out all types of events with one or more consumers interested in some or all of those events.

+## Nginx Architecture

+#### Overview of nginx Architecture

+Traditional process- or _thread-based_ models of handling _concurrent connections_ involve handling each connection with a separate process or thread, and blocking on network or input/output operations.
+Depending on the application, it can be very inefficient in terms of memory and CPU consumption.
+Spawning a separate process or thread requires preparation of a new runtime environment, including allocation of heap and stack memory, and the creation of a new execution context.
+Additional CPU time is also spent creating these items, which can eventually lead to poor performance due to thread thrashing on excessive context switching.
+All of these complications manifest themselves in older web server architectures like Apache's.
+This is a tradeoff between offering a rich set of generally applicable features and optimized usage of server resources.

+From the very beginning, nginx was meant to be a specialized tool to achieve more performance, density and economical use of server resources while enabling dynamic growth of a website, so it has followed a different model.
+It was actually inspired by the ongoing development of advanced event-based mechanisms in a variety of operating systems.
+What resulted is a _modular_, _event-driven_, _asynchronous_, _single-threaded_, _non-blocking_ architecture which became the foundation of nginx code (NGINX uses the _master-slave_ design).

+nginx uses _multiplexing_ and _event notifications_ heavily, and dedicates specific tasks to separate processes.
+Connections are processed in a highly efficient run-loop in a limited number of single-threaded processes called `worker`s.
+Within each `worker` nginx can handle many thousands of concurrent connections and requests per second.